huiyi-Al/tp/README.md

 ## Introduction

 * Linkline is a contact book application for service technicians to easily track their clients' contact information and related service-location context.
-* Linkline is based off the [AddressBook-Level3 project](https://github.com/se-edu/addressbook-level3) project by [SE-EDU initiative](https://se-education.org).
+* Linkline is based on the [AddressBook-Level3 project](https://github.com/se-edu/addressbook-level3) project by [SE-EDU initiative](https://se-education.org).
 * Linkline contains a GUI, but most of the user interactions happen using a CLI (Command Line Interface).

 ## Overview